carsonmorris/SasquatchWeather/README.md

 ## Features

 - Current Temperatures in C, F, and K
-- A description of the weather iny our area (E.g. Partly Cloudy)
+- A description of the weather in your area (e.g. Partly Cloudy)
+- Time-of-day backgrounds
-- COMING SOON
+- MORE COMING SOON

 ## Prerequisites